HasB-G/SpongebobTDMacro/README.md

 3. **Settings** → change your resolution between **1440p** / **1080p**.
 4. **F1** → reopen the loader at any time.

+Please make sure you have created a private server!

 ---

 ## Configuration